 We have whipped up some of the best (and worst) 90s fitness trends in order to properly appreciate this wonderfully, neon-colored decade.
 Prepare for a trip down memory lane in 3, 2, 1 …

-Who didn’t see the Tae Bo infomercials and think they’d be in killer shape if they bought them?
+Who didn’t see the Tae Bo infomercials and think they’d be in amazing shape if they bought them?
 Truth was, they would be in great shape if they bought them and did them. adore the 90s here at FBG was 2 Legit 2 Quit for sure.

 Because nothing says “fitness” quite like high-waisted shiny Spandex shorts with a thong up the rear.